smikitky/chatgpt-md-translator/README.md

 On the other hand, splitting the text into too small fragments can result in a loss of term consistency or accuracy in the translation, since there is less context available for each translation process.

+### Temperature (`TEMPERATURE`)

+This determines the randomness of the output.
+See the [official API docs](https://platform.openai.com/docs/api-reference/completions/create#completions/create-temperature).
+The default is `1`, but you may want to keep this value low (such as `0.1`), because this tool works by splitting a file, and randomness is not really necessary for good translation.

 ## CLI Options

 These can be used to override the settings in `.env`.

 Example: `npx ts-node-esm index.ts -m 4 -f 1000 learn/thinking-in-react.md`

-- `-f <number>`: Sets the fragment size (in string length).
-See above.
 - `-m <model>`: Sets the language model (one of 'gpt-4', 'gpt-4-32k' or 'gpt-3.5-turbo').
 Shorthands are available ('4', '4large' and '3', respectively).
-See below.

-## Models

-As of April 2023, the GPT-4 model is in a limited beta.
-If you are not granted access yet, you'll get an error saying the model 'gpt-4' does not exist.
-[Join the waitlist](https://openai.com/waitlist/gpt-4-api).

-Although GPT-4 is much smarter, it is slower and &gt;10 times more expensive than GPT-3.
-Try using the GPT-3 model first, especially while you are experimenting with this tool.
-It's recommended to set the usage limit to a reasonable amount (e.g., $10) on the OpenAI's account management page.
+- `-f <number>`: Sets the fragment size (in string length).
+- `-t <temperature>`: Sets the "temperature", or the randomness of the output.

 ## Limitations